-The township council may enter 2012 with two vacancies to be filled by the Toms River Republican Club.
+The council may enter 2012 with two vacancies to be filled by the Toms River Republican Club.

 Both will vacate their current township council spots before being sworn in to their respective new seats.

-Hill isn’t going anywhere, just moving into the at-large council seat on the council, which is one that speaks to town-wide issues as opposed to representing a particular ward’s voice on the council.
+Hill isn’t going anywhere, just moving into the council seat on the council, which is one that speaks to town-wide issues as opposed to representing a particular ward’s voice on the council.

 Neither councilman has submitted their resignation, but there’s no rush to do so.